Brown booby: Description

-Unlike other species of sulid the juvenile plumage already resembles that of the adult.
-They are gray-brown with darkening on the head, upper surfaces of the wings and tail, while the lower breast and underpart plumages are heavily flecked brown on white.
-Juveniles of subspecies S. l. brewsteri are once again distinct in having the underpart plumage more evenly mouse brown.
+Unlike other species of sulid, the juvenile plumage already resembles that of the adult.
+They are grey-brown with darkening on the head, upper surfaces of the wings and tail, while the lower breast and underpart plumages are heavily flecked brown on white.

-Their beaks are quite sharp and contain many jagged edges.
+Their beaks are quite sharp and contain jagged edges.
 They have fairly short wings resulting in a fast flap rate, but long, tapered tails.
-While these birds are typically silent, bird watchers have reported occasional sounds similar to grunting or quacking.
+While these birds are typically silent, they occasionally make grunting or quacking sounds.

 Ecology

-This species breeds on islands and coasts in the pantropical areas of the Atlantic and Pacific oceans.
+This species breeds on islands and coasts in the pantropical areas of the Atlantic, Indian and Pacific oceans.
 They frequent the breeding grounds of the islands in the Gulf of Mexico and the Caribbean Sea.
-With the rise in pollution in the world, brown boobies have been using marine debris to make their nests.
-90.1 percent of these nest were consisted of plastic, while nests near shipwreck have a high percentage of the wreckage debris.
+With the rise in pollution in the world, brown boobies have been using marine debris to make their nests, with 90.1% of these nest were consisted of plastic, while nests near shipwreck have a high percentage of the wreckage debris.
 This bird nests in large colonies, laying two chalky blue eggs on the ground in a mound of broken shells and vegetation, but usually raises just one chick, the second one to hatch being unable to compete for food with its older sibling, or even ejected from the nest by it.
 It winters at sea over a wider area.